 We delivered the app wireframes in just 10 days due to which, the client was quite impressed.
 He liked the wireframes and requested to design the database as well as user interface for his app.

-For the UI design, we assigned one of our senior designer having 9+ years of experience.
-It took 1 month for the designer to design and deliver the UI design as well as the logo as this app was being developed for both platform (iOS and Android).
+For the UI design, we assigned one of our senior graphic designer having 9+ years of experience.
+It took 1 month for the designer to design and deliver the UI design as well as the logo as this app was being developed for both platforms (iOS and Android).

-During this period, our project manager for this app kept the client in loop using Basecamp.
-While the client liked UI design, but he requested to make few changes in the logo.
+During this period, our project manager for this app kept the client in the loop using Basecamp.
+While the client liked UI design, but he requested to make a few changes in the logo.

 Initially, we delivered the following samples for the logo.

-Client liked the idea of 3rd logo, but he asked to modify it in a way that is much more related to the app name.
+The client liked the idea of the 3rd logo, but he asked to modify it in a way that is much more related to the app name.

 Keeping the client’s feedback in mind, our designer created the following logo.

-As soon as logo was finalized and design part was ready for this project, we assigned 4 developers (2 iOS and 2 Android) to start app development.
-We used .Net 4.0 and Swift 2.3 for the app development.
-The app development process took nearly 6 months, which was extended by 1 month mainly due to the issue in real-time tracking of driver.
+As soon as the logo was finalized and the design part was ready for this project, we assigned 4 developers (2 iOS and 2 Android) to start app development.
+We used.Net 4.0 and Swift 2.3 for app development.
+The app development process took nearly 6 months, which was extended by 1 month mainly due to the issue in real-time tracking of the driver.

 So, to resolve this issue, our senior iOS developer suggested Socket Programming.

-Socket Programming allowed us to implement the live tracking feature work smoothly.
+Socket Programming allowed us to implement the live tracking feature works smoothly.
 We tested and deployed this feature successfully in the final product.